bensivo/streaming-analytics-study/README.md

     just kafka
     ```

-    Your browser will open to localhost:8080 with the kafka-ui webpage.
+    Your browser will open to http://localhost:8080 with the kafka-ui webpage.
 You can use this webapp
-    to produce and consume messages to/from the kafka cluster
+    to produce and consume messages.

+    In kafka-ui, create 2 topics: 'foobar' and 'foobar_split'.

 3. Start the flink cluster